 How are studies organised?

-The Bachelor study programme begins with a year-long orientation phase.
-During this phase, students in the 6 beginner classes are given intense supervision.
+The Bachelor study programme begins with a one-year orientation phase.
+During this, students are intensively supervised in basic classes.

-After this, students increasingly pursue their own artistic interests and individual projects, solo or in collaboration.
+Afterwards, the students increasingly pursue their own artistic interests and individual projects, solo or together with others.
 They will generally seek out a professor who will be able to help them move forward in their chosen pursuits.
+The final allocation to the classes takes place after the 1st presentation.
+Participation in the 1st presentation after the 2nd semester is compulsory.

 The focus of all studies is on students' own artistic work.
 You will be awarded ECTS credits (required to pass the final examination) for taking part in classes, workshop courses, projects etc.